mrgoodpaul/General-Use/Install Guide.md

 > - When you're sending items via shift-leftclick you can now hold both buttons to send all stacks you're hovering over
 > - Hold alt-leftclick to drop items quickly.
 > - When you're in the creative inventory and hover over the tab icons you can scroll through all the creative tabs and pages.
-> - In your facourite recipe books you can
+> - In your favourite recipe books you can
 > - hover over the recipe grid to scroll through the pages.
 > - hover over the recipe group tabs to scroll through them.
 > - Sort inventories by clicking with your mouse wheel (you can also define an own keybinding)